microsoft/AzureTRE/docs/quickstart.md

 Copy [/templates/core/terraform/.env.sample](../templates/core/terraform/.env.sample) to `/templates/core/terraform/.env` and set values for all variables:

-- `TF_VAR_environment` - name of the environment, e.g. dev, test or live
+- `TF_VAR_address_space` - Address space for the Azure TRE core virtual network
-- `TF_VAR_address_space` -Address space for the Azure TRE core virtual network
+- `TF_VAR_tre_id` - Globally unique identifier, `tre_id` can be found in the resource names of the Azure TRE instance; for example a `tre_id` of `mytre-dev-3142` will result in a resource group name for Azure TRE instance of `rg-mytre-dev-3142`.
+This must me less than 12 characters.

 ### Deploy